 His involvement in Health and Care goes back over two decades to when he chaired the Manchester/Salford/Trafford Health Action Zone.
 He chaired Manchester’s Health and Well-Being Board from its inception, and was the GMCA Health portfolio holder for Greater Manchester, chairing the GM Health and Care Board.

-Graham Lord became Vice-President and Dean of the Faculty of Biology, Medicine and Health in February 2019.
+Vice-President and Dean of the Faculty of Biology, University of Manchester

 Dr Owen Williams OBE